lolmaus/yuidork/README.md

 View YUIDoc (and probably JSDoc) documentation generated realtime from any GitHub sources.

+Allows viewing docs for *any* branch/tag/commit, does not require generated docs to be uploaded.

 **Work in progress!
 See the roadmap below.**

 Live demos: